-The measure, House Bill 1, would establish a “Compassionate Use of Medical Cannabis Pilot Program” that would last three years and would make Illinois the nineteenth state to legalize the use of limited amounts of marijuana under strict medical conditions.
+The Illinois House just voted 61-57 to pass the nation's strictest medical marijuana bill.
+The measure, House Bill 1, would establish a "Compassionate Use of Medical Cannabis Pilot Program" that would last three years and would make Illinois the nineteenth state to legalize the use of limited amounts of marijuana under strict medical conditions.

 Illinois' bill was written carefully to appease lawmakers concerned about perceived abuses of medical marijuana in other states.
 Dan Riffle, Deputy Director of the Marijuana Policy Project which crafted the legislation, told CBS Chicago, "Unlike California, you're not going to be able to doctor shop.
 You're not going to be able to walk into an office, pay $100, and leave five minutes later with a recommendation."

 According to the bill, which now moves on to the Illinois Senate, qualifying patients would be allowed to possess 2.5 ounces of useable marijuana purchased from a dispensary within a 14-day period (though a doctor can write a waiver for a greater amount on a case-by-case basis).

 Patients will not be able to qualify under generalized conditions such as "chronic pain" or "severe nausea" as in other medical marijuana states.
 The qualifying condition list includes only the very specific diagnoses of: